NovikYaroslav/movies-explorer-frontend/README.md

 # movies-explorer-frontend

-frontend for movies-explorer yandex practicum diploma project
+This is frontend part for my yandex practicum diploma project